giraffe-fsharp/Giraffe/README.md

 - [Carry On! … Continuation over binding pipelines for functional web](https://medium.com/@gerardtoconnor/carry-on-continuation-over-binding-pipelines-for-functional-web-58bd7e6ea009) (by Gerard)
 - [A Functional Web with ASP.NET Core and F#'s Giraffe](https://www.hanselman.com/blog/AFunctionalWebWithASPNETCoreAndFsGiraffe.aspx) (by Scott Hanselman)
 - [Build a web service with F# and .NET Core 2.0](https://blogs.msdn.microsoft.com/dotnet/2017/09/26/build-a-web-service-with-f-and-net-core-2-0/) (by Phillip Carter)
-- [Giraffe brings F# functional programming to ASP.Net Core](https://www.infoworld.com/article/3229005/web-development/f-and-functional-programming-come-to-asp-net-core.html) (by Paul Krill of InfoWorld)
+- [Giraffe brings F# functional programming to ASP.Net Core](https://www.infoworld.com/article/3229005/web-development/f-and-functional-programming-come-to-asp-net-core.html) (by Paul Krill from InfoWorld)

 If you have blogged about Giraffe, demonstrating a useful topic or some other tips or tricks then please feel free to submit a pull request and add your article to this list as a reference for other Giraffe users.
 Thank you!